Cycling: More Tour de France joy for Impey with stage win

 Italian Alessandro De Marchi was taken to a hospital with facial injuries after a nasty crash, his CCC team said.

-The three-time Vuelta a Espane stage winner crashed after eight kilometers and was first attended to by the race’s medical staff as he laid with his face on the deck.
+The three-time Vuelta a Espana stage winner crashed after eight kilometers and was first attended to by the race’s medical staff as he lay face down.

-In the front, Benoot and Impey emerged as the strongest men at top of the Cote de St Just and the South African, who snatched the yellow jersey in Nice six years ago when his team won the time trial, was the fastest to the line.
+At the front, Benoot and Impey emerged as the strongest men at top of the Cote de St Just and the South African, who snatched the yellow jersey in Nice six years ago when his team won the time trial, was the fastest to the line.

+Impey, the first African rider to wear the yellow jersey, is the first South African to win a Tour de France stage since Robbie Hunter 12 years ago.

 The main bunch crossed more than 16 minutes later.